-HK\$ million 2024 2023 1-30 days 96 96
+HK\$ million 2023 2022 1-30 days 96 59

 Trade receivables have a normal credit period which ranges up to 30 days from the date of the invoice unless there is separate mutual agreement on extension of the credit period.
-Details about the Group's impairment policies are provided in note 2(1).
+Details about the Group's impairment policies are provided in (noted 2(l)).